Performance Testing Alpine’s Snow Guards, Winter 2023-24

-Alpine’s 5th year of snow guard testing was off to a snowy start, then early “Deepcember” yielded to rain.
-Still, snow guard performance went from ideal (as reported initially in the testing phase) to excellent at this juncture based on performance during thawing and freezing cycles.
-Read on for data analysis from multiple snow events, Keep reading . . .
+Alpine’s 5th year of snow guard testing was off to a snowy start in November, early “Deepcember” yielded to rain and a variety of mixed conditions through the season’s end in April .
+Read on for data analysis from multiple snow events . . .
+Snow Retention Findings & Best Practices After careful data analysis, Keep reading . . .

 Alpine SnowGuards Installs New DaVinci Shake & Slate for 5th Year of Performance Testing